Anna Guérin: Later life

-For the first time in France, on 11 November 2021, a ceremony was organised in Aubigny-sur-Nère by the Office National des Anciens Combattants et Victimes de Guerre (ONACVG) and the local authorities, where a place was dedicated to the French Poppy Lady - 'Espace Anna Guérin'.
-On this same occasion, the exhibition "The Song of Memory" was presented, a series of paintings commissioned by the departmental director of ONACV (Claude Vigoureux) to the artist Ama Perri on the theme of war and peace using memorial flowers, the cornflower and the poppy.
+On 11 November 2021, for the first time in France, a ceremony was organised in Aubigny-sur-Nère by the Office National des Anciens Combattants et Victimes de Guerre (ONACVG) and the local authorities, where a place was dedicated to the French Poppy Lady - 'Espace Anna Guérin'.
+On this same occasion, the exhibition "Le Chant de la Mémoire" ["The Song of Memory"] was presented, a series of paintings commissioned by the departmental director of ONACVG (Claude Vigoureux) to the artist Ama Perri on the theme of war and peace using memorial flowers, the cornflower and the poppy.
 On the same day, in Vallon-Pont-d'Arc, an exhibition about Anna Guérin took place.

 On 8 March 2022, at Vallon-Pont-d'Arc in the Ardèche, plaques were dedicated to Anna Boulle-Guérin in the town - at her place of birth and at her grave in the Protestant cemetery.

 During the weekend of 18/19 June 2022, at Montreuil-sur-Mer in Pas-de-Calais, an exhibition about Anna Guérin took place.
-A collection of Remembrance Poppies, from around the world, was also displayed.
+A set of ten bi-lingual panels plus a collection of Remembrance Poppies, from around the world, was also displayed.
 Since then, more exhibitions have taken place in Vallon-Pont-d'Arc and le Pouzin (Ardèche); and Guainville (Eure-et-Loir).

 On 20 September 2022, a Souvenir Français dedication plaque was placed on Anna's grave.
 The ethos of the Souvenir Français is to maintain war memorials, graves and war memory.